Pastel-Industries/PastelClock/README.md

 ## Changelog
 `02.09.2022` - First version upload - fixed power supply issue.
 BOM coming soon!\
 `03.09.2022` - Optimized code, decreased amount of flickering.
 Improved code readability.
+`06.10.2022` - Clock will update its time only at startup and then count it itself.
 ## Issues

 Feel free to open issues.\